cardillan/mindcode/doc/syntax/TOOLS-TESTING-TOOL.markdown

 ## Unit testing support

-Mindcode currently provides a limited support for [unit testing](https://en.wikipedia.org/wiki/Unit_testing), in the language itself and in the processor emulator.
+Mindcode currently provides limited support for [unit testing](https://en.wikipedia.org/wiki/Unit_testing), in the language itself and in the processor emulator.
 Unit testing code is not meant to be run in Mindustry Logic processors.

 The Mindcode compiler supports two functions which generate _assertions_.
 Assertions are evaluated at runtime by the processor emulator, and the result of the evaluation is reported.
 Failed assertions are reported as errors.